matthewincardona/avs-website/README.md

 # Autonomous Vehicle Security
 Official website for the open source Autonomous Vehicle Security project.
-Built with Jekyll, Tailwind, and :heart:.
+Built with Jekyll, Tailwind, and :heart:

 ## Local Development
 This project doesn't work with the GitHub pages version of Jekyll when running locally.
 Instead, un-comment the regular Jekyll version in the Gemfile and comment out the GitHub pages version.
 It should look similar to this: